kenang68/Registration/README.md

 Please remember to do signup first.
 The user information will be stored in SQLite database.

-To run the program "node app.js" The port is 8000.
+To run the program, run command "node app.js" The port is 8000.
 Go to Chrome browser and type "127.0.0.1:8000"